 Pipelines support Apache Kafka, Amazon S3, Azure Blob, Filesystem, Google Cloud Storage and HDFS data sources.

-Pipelines natively support the JSON, Avro, and CSV data formats.
+Pipelines natively support the JSON, Avro, Parquet, and CSV data formats.

 All database products provide native mechanisms to load data.
 For example, SingleStore DB can natively load data from a file, a Kafka cluster, cloud repositories like Amazon S3, or from other databases.
 However, modern database workloads require data ingestion from an increasingly large ecosystem of data sources.
 These sources often use unique protocols or schemas and thus require custom connectivity that must be updated regularly.